PJFinnerty/data-representation-project-pf/README.md

 3. 'Create_IMCHeadford.py'
 4. 'Create_IMCOranmore.py'

 This will create a single database, but 4 separate SQL tables, each in the same database.
-Each file run SQL insert commands to populate the tables with some initial data.
+Each file runs SQL insert commands to populate the tables with some initial data.
 Print statements in each of the files should verify to the user that the inserts have worked.
 Should this process fail, I have included SQL files for the 'CinemasDelivery' database, that should create the tables and pass the insert commands.

 #### Following this, the user may run the server by simply running the following file:
 1. 'server_cinemas-delivery.py' - this is the main file that links to the DAO and allows the user to access http://127.0.0.1:5000/, which will direct to a login page, configured in the server file.
 The user should be prompted to login, at which point, they should be autoatically directed to the 'Cinemas_Homepage.html' file - their current location being http://127.0.0.1:5000/Cinemas_Homepage.html.